cmu-sei/juneberry/docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 docker pull cmusei/juneberry:vignette1
 ```

-The vignette container is a pared down version of the juneberry:cpudev container.
-Many of the bulkier software packages
-have been omitted from the vignette container in order to reduce its size.
-Additionally, the workspace and dataroot
-are pre-configured, so you can concentrate on learning how to use Juneberry without having to worry about how to
-properly set up your filesystem.

 ### Enter the Vignette Container

 After you have obtained the Docker image for this vignette, you can use the following command to run a container: